The Chat SDK simplifies chat features into an effortless and straightforward process. To send your first message, do the following steps:

 Note: The methods in the following steps are all asynchronous, excluding the

-SendBird.init()method.
-This means that when using asynchronous methods, your client app must receive success callbacks from Sendbird server through their callback handlers in order to proceed to the next step.
-A good way to do this is the nesting of methods: Go to Step 4: Enter the channel to learn more about how you can nest the
+new SendBird().
+This means that when using asynchronous methods, your client app must receive success callbacks from Sendbird server through callback functions in order to proceed to the next step.
+A good way to do this is the nesting of methods: Go to Step 4: Enter the channel to learn more about how to nest the

-init() method, pass the App ID of your Sendbird application in the dashboard to initialize the Chat SDK.
+Pass in the App ID of the Sendbird application you created earlier in the dashboard to initialize the Chat SDK.

 Connect a user to Sendbird server using their unique user ID.
 Any untaken user ID is automatically registered as a new user to your Sendbird application before being connected, while an existing ID is allowed to log in directly.